mlalbuquerque/SZES/README.md

 Final results will be at the `results` folder.
 The files are named after the user alias and grade.
 Example: if the alias is `John Doe` and he got a score of `9`, the file will be named `John_Doe-9`.
-And the content of the file is similar to the example below:
+And the file content is similar to the example below:

     You've got 9 correct answers out of 10 questions!